UN-OCHA/ocha-lighthouse-report/README.md

 # Setup

+Install nodejs from https://nodejs.org/en/download/ (for this you need admin access to you laptop)

-On Windows, install git and clone the repo
+On Windows, install git and clone the repo following these instructions:

-- Download it and install it with all the default options (click Next)
+- Download [git](https://git-scm.com/downloads) and install it with all the default options (click Next)
 - Open Powershell (look for it in the windows bar)
 - Create a new directory for this application
  - Type ``c:``
  - Type ``mkdir c:\ocha-lighthouse-script``
  - Type ``cd c:\ocha-lighthouse-script``
 - Type ``git clone https://github.com/UN-OCHA/ocha-lighthouse-report/``

-Install nodejs from https://nodejs.org/en/download/ (for this you need admin access to you laptop)

 After cloning the repo, run